Mastering Selective Color Photoshop in Just 4 Quick Steps!

 Using Photoshop's Selective Color Tool can be a bit confusing at first, but it's an incredibly powerful tool for image portrait photographers.
 This tool lets you adjust certain colors in your image while leaving others untouched, which is great for removing color casts or adjusting skin tones.
 For example, if you want to remove redness from someone's face but keep the rest of the image white, this tool will let you do that with ease.
 This gives you a lot of artistic flexibility with your images, so let's explore Photoshop's Selective Color Tool together!

-1. Duplicate the Background Layer
+1. Step 1: Duplicate the Background Layer

 Step 1 in learning how to use selective color in Photoshop is to duplicate the background layer.
 This might seem like a small step, but it's an essential one that ensures you don't accidentally ruin your original image.
 To duplicate the background layer, simply go to Photoshop's drop-down menu and select "Duplicate Layer."